Creating Tools

 },

-This will notify the user with the message: MULTIPLY 100 and 50?
+This will notify the user with the message: Perform the calculation 100 multiply 50?

 .
 The user can choose to proceed, reject or cancel.
 The latter will cancel any tools from running.